muicss/mui/README.md

 ## Features

 MUI is designed from the ground up to be fast, small and developer friendly.
-By design it only includes the basic components you need to build a site that follows Google's Material Design guidelines:
+By design it only includes the basic components you need to build a site that follows Google's Material Design guidelines.
+Some of the key features of MUI are:

 * Small footprint: mui.min.css - 5.6K, mui.min.js - 3.7K (gzipped)
 * A responsive grid to make mobile-friendly sites
 * No external dependencies
-* CSS library that can be customized so you can choose your own colors
+* CSS library that can be customized with your own colors
 * JS library can be loaded asyncronously
 * Email library for styling HTML emails